smjonas/snippet-converter.nvim/doc/documentation.md

 template with the input / output formats and paths and pass it to the `setup` function (see [Creating templates](#creating-templates)).
 Then run the command `:ConvertSnippets`.
-A floating window will pop up that shows you further information about the status of the conversion, including potential syntax errors.
+A floating window will pop up that shows you further information about the status of the conversion such as syntax errors.

 By default, all templates that have been passed to `setup` will be executed sequentially.
 If you only want to run a single template or a selection of them, pass their names to the